emissary-ingress/emissary/user-guide/knative.md

 # Knative Integration

-[Knative](https://knative.dev/) is is a popular Kubernetes-based platform for managing serverless workloads.
+[Knative](https://knative.dev/) is a popular Kubernetes-based platform for managing serverless workloads with 3 main components:
+- Build - Source-to-container build orchestration
+- Eventing - Management and delivery of events
+- Serving - Request-driven compute that can scale to zero

+We will be focusing on Knative Serving which builds on Kubernetes and Istio to support deploying and serving of serverless applications and functions.

 Replacing Istio with Ambassador can potentially reduce the operational overhead of running Knative.

 Ambassador can watch for changes in Knative configuration in your Kubernetes cluster and set up routing accordingly.

 ## Getting started